mkinney/passes/README.md

 The Libre Office drawing is in this directory.

 # Buttons:
-- first button increases the total number of teeth
+- first button increases the total number of passes
-- second button reduces the total number of teeth
+- second button reduces the total number of passes
-- third button goes back to the prior tooth
+- third button goes back to the prior pass
-- fourth button advances to the next tooth
+- fourth button advances to the next pass

 # Source code: